-It shows all income and expenditure incurred by the Council throughout the year under statutory funding provisions and the adjustments that are The Expenditure and Funding Analysis is a note to the financial statements that requires due prominence is given to it, and is not a core statement. required to these figures to produce the Comprehensive Income and Expenditure Statement under generally accepted accounting practices. relevant adjustments are explained in the Movement in Reserves Statement.
+The It shows all income and expenditure incurred by the Council throughout the year under statutory funding provisions and the adjustments that are required to these figures to produce the Comprehensive Income and Expenditure Statement under generally accepted accounting practices. relevant adjustments are explained in the Movement in Reserves Statement.